isomerpages/moe-sshideasfestival/_media/Launch of the Ideas Festival.md

 <tr>
 <td rowspan="1" colspan="3">
 <p>The Ideas Festival was officially launched on 20 March 2024 at the National
-University of Singapore (NUS), featuring an opening address by Minister for Education (Singapore) Mr Chan Chun Sing, who highlighted the importance of SSH research in enriching our understanding of social issues, which are inherently complex and dynamic, shaped by historical developments and disrupted by the latest technological advances.
+University of Singapore (NUS), with an opening address by Minister for Education (Singapore) Mr Chan Chun Sing, who highlighted the importance of SSH research in enriching our understanding of social issues, which are inherently complex and dynamic, shaped by historical developments and disrupted by the latest technological advances.
 Minister Chan also emphasised